afrahzaheer/lab1/command-line.md

 7. Commit and push your changes.

-   git commit -am "cmd exercise done" \n git push
+   git commit -am "cmd exercise done"

+   git push

 8. Check the file on github--do you see your edits there?